2009 Christy Ring Cup

-The 2009 Christy Ring Cup is the 5th annual second-tier hurling competition organised by the Gaelic Athletic Association.
+The 2009 Christy Ring Cup was the fifth edition of the Christy Ring Cup since its establishment by the Gaelic Athletic Association in 2005 and is the second-tier of Hurling for senior county teams (the All-Ireland Senior Hurling Championship is the first-tier trophy).
+It is contested by eight GAA county teams ranked 13–20 in the 2009 All-Ireland Senior Hurling Championship.

 Eight county teams participate in the competition.
 The teams are Carlow, Derry, Down, Kerry, Mayo, Kildare, Westmeath and Wicklow.

 The winning team was promoted to the All-Ireland Senior Hurling Championship 2010 and played for the Liam MacCarthy Cup.

 On 11 July, Carlow retained the cup with a 1-15 to 0-14 victory over Down at Croke Park.

-Structure
+Format

 The tournament has a double elimination format - each team will play at least two games before being knocked out.